-When a parameter type annotation specifies a string literal type, the containing signature is a specialized signature (section 3.78.2.4).
+When a parameter type annotation specifies a string literal type, the containing signature is a specialized signature (section 3.8.2.4).
 Specialized signatures are not permitted in conjunction with a function body, i.e. the FunctionExpression, FunctionImplementation, MemberFunctionImplementation, and ConstructorImplementation grammar productions do not permit parameters with string literal types.

-A parameter can be marked optional by following its name with a question mark (?) or by including an initializer.
-The form that includes an initializer is permitted only in conjunction with a function body, i.e. only in a FunctionExpression, FunctionImplementation, MemberFunctionImplementation, or ConstructorImplementation grammar production.
+A parameter can be marked optional by following its name or binding pattern with a question mark (?) or by including an initializer.
+Initializers (including binding property or element initializers) are permitted only when the parameter list occurs in conjunction with a function body, i.e. only in a FunctionExpression, FunctionImplementation, MemberFunctionImplementation, or ConstructorImplementation grammar production.

-3.7.2.33.8.2.3 Return Type
+3.8.2.3 Return Type